 Something is happening in the world of work, especially as it relates to where that work happens.
 There are some who desperately want to return to the office.
 Likewise, there are some who hope never to return.
 There have been proposed hybrid work situations that are trending towards the norm and likewise, there are scenarios where the work week itself is shortened.
 No matter the position, the only point agreed upon is that nothing is settled.
-The perfect work week has been argued since the 40-hour work week was established.
+The ideal work week has been argued since the 40-hour work week was established.
 Several companies have experimented on the optimum length for productivity and doubtless, more trials are to come spurred on by the Covid-19 pandemic.
 As of now, only the future knows the winner.

 WHERE DID THE 40-HOUR WORK WEEK COME FROM?